 Many specialist websites offer this service, one such website is National Numbers.
 It is as easy as simply entering the license plate number into the search box and wait for a response.
 The plate and price of the license plate will pop up if it is available and if otherwise, you will be informed as to the closest matches to the one you searched for will be displayed with their prices.

-One of the best ways to get information related to number plates being taken is to browse the DVLA website.
 The website has been designed to give information like tax and MOT, the date of first registration, and many more.
 Also, you will be quickly informed if the number plate has been taken or not.
 A quick search on DVLA will give you information about every vehicle it relates to.
 If it has not been taken, you will get a message like “Vehicle details could not be found.”
 It can have two meanings; the first is that the number plate is available and can be purchased, or the combination cannot be issued.

 Private number plate search